HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/admin/t_admin_common_config_mail_was.md

 7. If the SMTP server requires authentication, then provide values for the following fields:

-    User
+    **User**
-    :   User ID used to connect to the SMTP server.
+       User ID used to connect to the SMTP server.

-    Password
+    **Password**
-    :   Password associated with the user ID used to connect to the SMTP server.
+       Password associated with the user ID used to connect to the SMTP server.

-    Verify Password
+    **Verify Password**
-    :   Repeat the password specified in the previous field.
+       Repeat the password specified in the previous field.

 8. If the SMTP server requires traffic to be sent over SSL, then add the following customer properties, and then specify values for them by clicking the **Custom properties** link, and then clicking **New**:

-    mail.smtp.port
+    **mail.smtp.port**
-    :   Specifies the SMTP port number, which is often 465.
+       Specifies the SMTP port number, which is often 465.

-    mail.smtp.socketfactory.port
+    **mail.smtp.socketfactory.port**
-    :   Specifies the SMTP port number, which is often 465.
+       Specifies the SMTP port number, which is often 465.

-    mail.smtp.socketfactory.class
+    **mail.smtp.socketfactory.class**
-    :   Specifies the SSL socket factory class.
+       Specifies the SSL socket factory class.

-    mail.smtp.socketFactory.fallback
+    **mail.smtp.socketFactory.fallback**
-    :   Specifies whether an unsecure connection can be made if SSL is not available.
+       Specifies whether an unsecure connection can be made if SSL is not available.
 This property accepts the following values: true or false.

     For example: